Summary | Ricoh 3D helps to improve patient’s rehabilitation by maximising Additive Manufacturing through orthotic

 ORLAU had developed a lever-hinge mechanism which opens up the device to improve ease-of-use when putting it on, while also assisting the user in applying the stretching force.

 This was first manufactured through conventional machining and assembly but, after consultation with Ricoh, it was clear that 3D medical printing offered a better option by printing the ball joint feature in situ, removing the need for assembly.

 Working with the Ricoh team to finetune the design and understand the possibilities of AM, several 3D prototypes were created quickly and at low cost before the lever was finalised.
 Tweaks included improvements to the ergonomics in the handle section, as well as enhanced function of the ball joint.

-Ricoh’s polypropylene (PP) 3D product printing was printed using our AM S5500P Selective Laser Sintering technology, creating a lightweight finished product that is robust yet flexible.
+Ricoh’s polypropylene (PP) 3D printing product as printed using our AM S5500P Selective Laser Sintering technology, creating a lightweight finished product that is robust yet flexible.

 The disconnecting lever-hinge mechanism system has been tested to over 3,000 cycles and has an estimated lifespan of more than five years.